graveja0/health-care-markets/README.md

     ## ZIP_1     10     10     10
     ## ZIP_2     10     10      0

-Hospital A’s HHI under the KM approach would be 4,167 (i.e., 50% of its patients come from a ZIP with HHI of 3,333 and 50% from a ZIP with an HHI of 5,000).
+hospital A’s HHI under the KM approach would be 4,167 (i.e., 50% of its patients come from a ZIP with HHI of 3,333 and 50% from a ZIP with an HHI of 5,000).

-Overall, however, hospital A draws in a total of 20 patients and “competes” with B and C in areas where it could potentially draw in an additional 20 of Hospital B’s patients (10 from each ZIP) and 10 of Hospital C’s (only from ZIP 1).
+Overall, however, hospital A draws in a total of 20 patients and “competes” with B and C in areas where it could potentially draw in an additional 20 of hospital B’s patients (10 from each ZIP) and 10 of hospital C’s (only from ZIP 1).

 Among these “jointly competitive” geographies here are the total number of patients: